-So, for example, in a dream about traveling down a river in the jungle, a sleeping research participant may incorporate a bell that’s rung in the laboratory into the dream as someone ringing a bell from the shore to warn that aggressive natives are nearby.
+For example, in a dream about traveling down a river in the jungle, a sleeping research participant may incorporate a bell that’s rung in the laboratory into the dream as someone ringing a bell from the shore to warn that aggressive natives are nearby.

 This ability to incorporate incoming information into a dream shows that the brain is functioning at a very high and flexible level during REM sleep.

-Learn more: Why Are So Many People So Stressed Out?
+Learn More: Why Are So Many People So Stressed Out?

-According to this theory, then, our dreams are often disjointed and strange because higher cognitive areas of the brain are trying to interpret signals that are just by-products of activity going on in other parts of the brain.
+According to this theory, our dreams are often disjointed and strange because higher cognitive areas of the brain are trying to interpret signals that are just by-products of activity going on in other parts of the brain.
 Activation-synthesis theory has enjoyed a good deal of scientific acceptance, but research evidence for it is somewhat mixed.
-And, the theory says relatively little about why our dreams have the content that they do.
+In addition, the theory says relatively little about why our dreams have the content that they do.